Romain Grosjean speaks about horrifying Bahrain GP accident and his escape

 Romain Grosjean has spoken about how he "saw death coming" as he recalled the trauma of his frightening fiery accident and miracle escape in the Bahrain Grand Prix.

-Grosjean continues his recovery in hospital in Bahrain, where he is set to spend a third night on Tuesday amid treatment for burns on the back of both his hands.
+Grosjean continues his recovery in hospital in Bahrain, where he will spend a third night amid treatment for burns to the back of both of his hands.

 Never thought that a few body weight squats would make me happy.
 Body recovering well from the impact .
 Hopefully same about the burns on my hands. 🤞— Romain Grosjean (@RGrosjean) December 1, 2020